 Children, teachers and writers are drawing on historical evidence to transform our collective view of Britain’s colonial countryside and to highlight the forgotten black and Asian rural presence during the times of empire.
-The Black Lives Matter movement has been an important catalyst for the heritage and museum sectors in addressing the legacies of their colonial connections.

 Get in touch for media enquiries, expert opinion, interviews, images or video.